zaphB/sampleman/README.md

   samplePrefix: XYZ
   ...
 ```
 The `baseDir` specifies the path, where sampleman will create your sample database.
-The symbol `~` can be used as shortcut for your user account's home folder, which is usually where Documents, Downloads and such folders are located.
+The symbol `~` can be used as shortcut for your user account's home folder, which is usually where Documents, Downloads, Desktop and similar folders are located.
 Relative paths are interpreted relative to the folder of the sampleman executable.

 The `samplePrefix` specifies the prefix that all your sample IDs will get.
 If it is `ABC`, the sample folders will be named `ABC001`, `ABC002`, etc.